 Lisa Cerasoli.
 Sure.
 Right now, these are my websites:

 I also have a site at Caregiver Village

 I'm also working on: A Caregiver Website and YouTube Channel and an IMDb title page for my documentary, 50 DAYS with Alzheimer’s.

 JC.
 Lisa can you list your books and a brief description of them.

 BRINK follows Annie, 28, who hazardously yet humorously free falls from an all-time low to rock bottom before discovering her inner strength and finding true love.
 This story pierces the core of the female psyche, and my writing style has been compared to J.D.
 Salinger and Diablo Cody (Juno).
 Yeah, me!

 As Nora Jo Fades Away, Confessions of a Caregiver, a memoir.
 Winner 2010 Paris and DIY Los Angeles Book Festivals.
 Foreword by Leeza Gibbons.
 “A Buck a Book!” goes to the Alzheimer’s Association and Leeza’s Place.

-Life shifts from Michigan to Mars when Lisa and family move in her gram, Nora Jo, upon diagnosis of Alzheimer’s disease.
-This incurable illness brings a whole new kind of crazy to The Weaver’s offbeat but copasetic abode, driving it into full-throttle Darwinian mode.
+Life shifts from Michigan to Mars when Lisa and the family move in her gram, Nora Jo, upon diagnosis of Alzheimer’s disease.
+This incurable illness brings a whole new kind of crazy to The Weaver’s offbeat but copasetic abode, driving it into the full-throttle Darwinian mode.
 And it sure is comical, but in truth, this illness is mostly a series of tragedies, and this shift ends up redefining the price a family is willing to pay to help one of its members hold onto dignity.

 THE GENERATION FIT SERIES: